 Meanwhile, NPL is working with the Hub, industrial developers, and other national measurement institutes to establish accurate, robust measurements to verify the security of QKD keys.2 Measurements must be performed at the single-photon level and with low jitter, since QKD systems can operate at clock rates above 1 GHz.
 Single-photon detectors and sources used to respectively characterize QKD transmitters and receivers must be calibrated to the International System of Units (SI).

 Even though quantum communications products are now available, the lack of agreed-upon standards for testing device performance is limiting end-user confidence and slowing potential industry uptake of these systems.
 The European Telecommunications Standards Institute (ETSI; Sophia-Antipolis, France) Industry Specification Group on QKD (ETSI ISG-QKD) is working to provide the documented standards and procedures that are required for the development of an assurance framework for these technologies.3 NPL led the drafting of the first ETSI Group Specification to document measurement protocols for testing QKD components.

-Currently the most practical and commercially advanced QKD systems use single photons that are created by attenuating laser pulses.
+The future of QKDCurrently the most practical and commercially advanced QKD systems use single photons that are created by attenuating laser pulses.
 Originally developed as modules fitting into 19-in. racks, chip-scale prototypes have been recently developed, offering low SWaP consumption and the potential for integration into consumer electronics (see Fig. 3).4

 Other methods of implementing QKD are being rapidly developed, including those based on encoding information into the phase of multiphoton pulses, as well as systems based on entangled photons.
 These approaches have advantages and disadvantages with respect to the current approach, and it is anticipated that they will all find their role in a future quantum-enabled security network.